Blogs25 Jul 2025

 In this article, we’ll take you through the dry fruits and nuts for the heart, their nutritional profile, how they affect the heart and how much you should consume them to get the best out of them!
 So let’s get started.

-Nuts that are good for heart contain a host of important components that help us in various ways.
+Nuts that are good for the heart contain a host of important components that help us in various ways.
 Other than being a source of protein, they mainly contain these important nutrients that support heart health:

 Nuts offer a variety of heart health benefits.
 Various studies have found that having dry fruits and nuts may help

 You can have a variety of nuts as they are all typically healthy.
-Some dry fruits good for the heart are almonds, cashews, walnuts, pistachios, raisins, hazelnuts and peanuts.
+Some dry fruits good for the heart are almonds, cashews, walnuts, pistachios, raisins, hazelnuts, and peanuts.
 Remember to prioritise those with Omega-3 fatty acids and other important substances over other nuts!
-You must also remember that heart-healthy nuts contain other fats so have them in moderation and you will keep your heart young and fit for longer.
+You must also remember that heart-healthy nuts contain other fats, so have them in moderation, and you will keep your heart young and fit for longer.

 Science has found that almonds may help in reducing bad cholesterol levels in the body and maintaining good cholesterol levels.
 Since these are risk factors of cardiovascular diseases, regulating them could help keep your heart healthy.